-Rule Compliance Status Company's Action D.1 Financial reporting D.1.1 Disclosure of interim and other price- sensitive and statutorily mandated reports to regulators √ Complied with.
-D.1.2 Declaration by the Directors that the Company has not engaged in any activities, which contravene laws and regulations, declaration of all material interests in contracts, equitable treatment of shareholders and going concern with supporting assumptions or qualifications as necessary √ Refer Corporate Governance and Annual Report of the Board of Directors.
-D.1.3 Statement of Directors' Responsibility √ Refer Statement on Directors' Responsibility.
-D.1.4 Management Discussion and Analysis √ Refer Management Discussion and Analysis.
-D.1.5 The Directors should report that the business is a going concern, with supporting assumptions or qualifications as necessary √ The Board of Directors, upon the recommendation of the Audit Committee, is satisfied that the Company has sufficient resources to continue in operation for the foreseeable future.
-D.1.6 Remedial action at Extraordinary General Meeting (EGM) if net assets fall below half of value of Shareholders funds V In the unlikely event that the net assets of the Company fall below half of the Shareholders' funds, shareholders would be notified and an extraordinary resolution would be passed on the proposed way forward.
-D.1.7 Related party transactions √ The Directors have instituted an effective and comprehensive system of Internal Controls for identifying, recording and disclosure of related party transactions.
+Rule Compliance Status Company's Action D.1 Financial reporting D.1.1 Disclosure of interim and other price- sensitive and statutorily mandated reports to regulators 1 Complied with.
+D.1.2 Declaration by the Directors that the Company has not engaged in any activities, which contravene laws and regulations, declaration of all material interests in contracts, equitable treatment of shareholders and going concern with supporting assumptions or qualifications as necessary 4 Refer Corporate Governance and Annual Report of the Board of Directors.
+D.1.3 Review of finacials before submitting to the audit committee 1 The Chief Financial Officer quarterly and year-end Financial Statements before submitting to the Audit Committee D.1.4 Directors Report 1 The Declarations required to be made by the Board are given in the Annual Report of the Board of Directors D.1.5 Statement of Directors' Responsibility 4 Refer Statement on Directors' Responsibility.
+D.1.6 Management Discussion and Analysis 1 Refer Management Discussion and Analysis.
+D.1.7 Remedial action at Extraordinary General Meeting (EGM) if net assets fall below half of value of Shareholders funds 4 In the unlikely event that the net assets of the Company fall below half of the Shareholders' funds shareholders would be notified and an extraordinary resolution would be passed on the proposed way forward.
+D.1.8 Related party transactions 1 The Directors have instituted an effective and comprehensive system of Internal Controls for identifying, recording and disclosure of related party transactions.
 Steps have been taken by the Board to avoid any conflict of interest that may arise, in transacting with related parties.
-Further, the Board ensures that no related party benefits from favourable treatment.
-The pricing applicable to such transactions is based on the assessment of risk and pricing model of the Company and is comparable with that what is applied to transactions between the Company and its unrelated parties.
-Related Party Transactions Review Committee was established by the Board w.e.f 1st January 2016 in accordance with the guidelines of the Code of Best Practices on Related Party Transactions issued by the Securities and Exchange Commission of Sri Lanka.
-The names of the members of the Related Party Transactions Review Committee are given on page 39.
-Related Party Transactions Review policy and procedures are discussed in the Related Party Transactions Review Committee report on pages 39 to 40.
-All related party transactions as defined in Sri Lanka Accounting Standard-24 (LKAS 24) on "Related Party Transactions" are disclosed in note 29 to the Financial Statements on page 76 - 77.
+Further, the Board ensures that no related party benefits from favourable treatment The pricing applicable to such transactions is based on the assessment of risk and pricing model of the Company and is comparable with that what is applied to transactions between the Company and its unrelated parties.
+Related Party Transactions Review Committee was established by the Board w.e.f 1 st January 2016 in accordance with the guidelines of the Code of Best Practices on Related Party Transactions issued by the Securities and Exchange Commission of Sri Lanka.
+The names of the members of the Related Party Transactions Review Committee are given on page 35.
+Related Party Transactions Review policy and procedures are discussed in the Related Party Transactions Review Committee report on pages 35 to 36.
+All related party transactions as defined in Sri Lanka Accounting Standard-24 (LKAS 24) on "Related Party Transactions" are disclosed in note 29 to the Financial Statements on page 69 - 71.